Avokadoen/ecez/README.md

 ### <a name="queries"></a> Queries

-You can query the storage instance for all components of certain type and filter out instances of matching components that also have unwanted components beloning to the same entity.
+You can query the storage instance for components and filter out instances components are paired with unwanted components, as in beloning to the same entity.

 #### Example